catalyst-cooperative/pudl-zenodo-storage/README.md

 When you're testing an archive, you'll want to make sure you use the Zenodo sandbox rather than the official Zenodo archive (see above for more info about the sandbox).
 Adding the `--verbose` flag will print out logging messages that are helpful for debugging.
-Adding the `--noop` flag will show you whether your the data you scraped is any different from the data you already have uploaded to Zenodo without uploading anything.
+Adding the `--noop` flag will show you whether your the data you scraped is any different from the data you already have uploaded to Zenodo without uploading anything (so long as there is an existing upload to compare it to).

 If the dataset is brand new, you'll also need to add the `--initialize` flag so that it knows to create a new deposition for the data.